stelligent/cfn_nag/README.md

 # Mappings

-Prior to 0.5.55, calls to Fn::FindInMap were effectively ignored.
+Prior to [0.5.55](https://github.com/stelligent/cfn_nag/releases/tag/v0.5.55), calls to [`Fn::FindInMap`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) were effectively ignored.
 The underlying model would leave them be, and so they would appear as Hash values to rules.
 For example: `{ "Fn::FindInMap" => [map1, key1, key2]}`

-Starting in 0.5.55, the model will attempt to compute the value for a call to FindInMap and present that value to the rules.
+Starting in [0.5.55](https://github.com/stelligent/cfn_nag/releases/tag/v0.5.55), the model will attempt to compute the value for a call to [`FindInMap`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) and present that value to the rules.
 This evaluation supports keys that are:
 * static text
 * references to parameters (with parameter substitution)
-* references to AWS pseudofunctions (see next section)
+* references to [AWS pseudoparameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) (see next section)
 * nested maps

 If the evaluation logic can't figure out the value for a key, it will default to the old behavior of returning the